Distinguished Conservation Service Award: History

-This awards program was created to recognize those that have made significant contributions to conservation.
-It was begun in 1915 by Dr. William T. Hornaday, director of the New York Zoological Park and founder of the National Zoo in Washington, D.C.
+The awards program was created to recognize those that have made significant contributions to conservation.
+It was established in 1915 by Dr. William T. Hornaday, director of the New York Zoological Park and founder of the National Zoo in Washington, D.C.
 Dr. Hornaday was an active and outspoken champion of natural resource conservation and a leader in saving the American bison from extinction.
 He named the award the Permanent Wild Life Protection Fund Medal.
 After his death in 1937, the award was renamed in Dr. Hornaday's honor and became a Boy Scouts of America award.

-In 1975, the present awards program was established with funding help from DuPont, with the Bronze and Silver Medals being created for youth, and a separate Gold Medal for adult Scouters created as well.
+In 1975, an updated awards program was established with funding from DuPont.
+Bronze and Silver Medals were created for youth as well as a separate Gold Medal for adult Scouters and certificate for organizations.
+These awards continued until 2020, when Scouting America renamed and significantly modified the program, stating that some of Hornaday's beliefs went against the organization’s values.
+The program, now the Distinguished Conservation Service Awards, was similar to the old Hornaday Awards.
+The bronze and silver youth medals were replaced by a single silver medal, and the gold award and certificate were redesigned.

-Since 1915, a total of 1,253 medals have been awarded as of the end of 2019.
-These awards represented a substantial commitment of time and energy by individuals who have learned the meaning of a conservation and environmental ethic.
-Any Boy Scout, Varsity Scout, or Venturer willing to devote the time and energy to work on a project based on sound scientific principles and guided by a conservation professional or a well-versed layperson could work to qualify for one of the Hornaday Awards.
+Since 1915, a total of 1,253 medals have been awarded (as of the end of 2019).